Subscribe to our weekly newsletter and we’ll send updates straight to your inbox

 Recreational artificial turf putting greens are different from professional greens in a few key ways.
 Check out the four differences between professional and recreational level artificial grass putting greens.

-Recreational artificial grass putting green: The chipping distance is much shorter on this type of green because there’s less sand and less cushion layer for the ball to grab.
+Recreational artificial turf putting green: The chipping distance is much shorter on this type of green because there’s less sand and less cushion layer for the ball to grab.
 The result is a ball that bounces off of the green if you are chipping from too far away.

-Professional artificial grass putting green: The chipping distance on a professional-style putting green can extend up to 50 or even 100 yards whereas a recreational green will mostly be used for practice immediately around the green.
+Professional artificial turf putting green: The chipping distance on a professional-style putting green can extend up to 50 or even 100 yards whereas a recreational green will mostly be used for practice immediately around the green.

 Recreational putting green: Synthetic turf putting greens used for leisure are easier to maintain than professional-level greens because the turf fibers are crimped (textured).
 There’s no routine maintenance to roll the turf since you can’t adjust the turf fiber on this type of system.